Welcome to the Multi-faith Chaplaincy

 Why not take a moment to reflect and light a candle?

 - in hope for the coming year

 - in gratitude for all that we have

 - for yourself

 Complete the SSW Online Contact Form or contact us directly:

-The main Chaplaincy building (MP) although currently closed, is situated between the Housman Building (MX).
+The main Chaplaincy building (MP) is situated between the Housman Building (MX).

-If you would like to see a Chaplain then please telephone The Chaplaincy Team on 01902 322903 or email.
-All Chaplains are working from home, your call may go to voicemail but we will reply.
+If you would like to see a Chaplain then please telephone The Chaplaincy Team on 01902 32 2903.
+Your call may go to voicemail but we will reply.
 We are unable to provide a crisis service.